-We have a huge river bush willow in our garden that we refer to as our bird motel.
+We have a huge river bushwillow in our garden that we refer to as our bird motel.
 Every evening as the sun goes down you can hear a cacophony of birds welcoming each other and catching up on the day’s news.
-I’m sure they’re sharing a beer or two in there somewhere – they can become quite rowdy at times.
-We love those birds, they’re responsible for eliminating tons of unwanted gogos in our garden and provide hours of entertainment.
-But spring and summer can be a very stressful time our feathered friends.
-They’re soooooo very busy making babies, defending their territories and building their nests.
-All that work takes a lot of energy, and to build up energy they need food.
-So we built them an enamel bird feeder just to say thank you.
+I’m sure they’re sharing a beer or two in there somewhere 😀 They can become quite rowdy at times.
+We love those birds, they’re responsible for eliminating tons of unwanted bugs and providing hours of entertainment.
+But spring and summer can be very stressful times for our feathered friends.
+They’re soooooo very busy making babies, defending their territories, and building their nests.
+All that work takes a lot of energy.
+And to build up energy they need food.
+So we built them an enamel bird feeder just to help them get by.

 What you need: